biscotty666/BB2/Spaces/ObsPKMClass/Keeping logs with Dataview.md

 ---
 ## Keeping logs with dataview

-### Purpose
+### Motivation

-Pulling together what we've learned so far by implementing a logging system.
+Pull together what we've learned by implementing a logging system.

 ### Scenario